johnseto/SolisAgileManager/README.md

 <img width="1672" alt="SolisManagerScreenshot" src="https://github.com/user-attachments/assets/926fb797-c8b5-4b13-bd8d-6a386954f794" />

+### Warranty / Disclaimer

+**PLEASE NOTE:** This application is provided as-is, with no guarantees; I accept no liability for any issues that arise with your electricity bill, inverter, battery, or any other system, as a result of using this application. **Your choice to run the app is entirely at your own risk. **

 ## Installation

 SolisManager runs as a server-based app, and is designed to run 24/7, in the background, with minimal